shwina/still-magic/_chapters_en/reuse.md

 -   "Functions can be passed as arguments to other functions just like other values."
 -   "Higher-order functions are a way to abstract and re-use control flow."
 -   "Every higher-order function implicitly defines a contract that must be respected by the functions passed to it."
+-   "Define generators using the `yield` keyword to make complex calculations loopable."
+-   "Use generator expressions instead of creating lists in order to make code more efficient."
 -   "Too little abstraction increases cognitive load by requiring the reader to assemble meaning as they read."
 -   "Too much abstraction increases cognitive load by requiring the reader to translate generalities into specifics as they read."
 -   "'Too little' and 'too much' depend on the reader's level of expertise, which varies over time."